717 N. Third Street,

 Architects Wolff and Ewens produced a traditional auditorium using classical ornamentation on the cartouche-peaked, rounded rectangle proscenium frame and also on the pavilion tent-like canopies to the flanking double level box seats.

-In 1946, the new owners renamed the faded theater the Towne and spent a lot of money remodeling to compete with the downtown movie palaces of more recent vintage.
+In 1946, the Standard Theaters Management Corp chain took over and renamed the faded theater the Towne Theatre and spent a lot of money remodeling to compete with the downtown movie palaces of more recent vintage.
 Other architects were engaged to remodel the auditorium and facade of the first story with the theater entrance (the facade of the hotel being unaffected) using a two-sided aluminum marquee by Milwaukee’s Poblocki sign co. which had altered the marquees of hundreds of theaters throughout the Midwest.

 In the auditorium, the boxes were removed and the voids draped over in plain panels of 50% fulness and the house curtain on the stage was replaced with a seven-point suspension contour curtain of a densely striped silver satin.
 The orchestra pit was also floored over and modernistic chandeliers of concentric glass and aluminum discs replaced the more traditional fixtures in the corners adjacent to the elliptical center dome.